editorconfig/specification/index.rst

 File Format
 ===========

-EditorConfig files use an INI format that is compatible with the format used by `Python configparser Library`_.
-In an EditorConfig file (usually named ``.editorconfig``), all beginning whitespace in each line is ignored.
+EditorConfig uses an INI file format.
+In an EditorConfig file (usually named ``.editorconfig``), all beginning whitespace on each line is considered irrelevant.
 Each line must be one of the following:

-- Empty Line: An empty string.
+- Blank: contains only whitespace characters.
-- Comment: A line starting with a ``;`` or a ``#``.
+- Comment: starts with a ``;`` or a ``#``.
+   - Inline comments are not supported.
-- Section Title: A line that starts with a ``[``, and that ends with a ``]``.
+- Section Header: starts with a ``[`` and ends with a ``]``.
+   - May not use any non-whitespace characters outside of the surrounding brackets.
+   - May contain any characters between the square brackets (e.g., ``[`` and ``]`` are allowed).
+   - Forward slashes (``/``) are used as path separators.
+   - Backslashes (``\\``) are not allowed as path separators (even on Windows).
+   - Section Name: the string between the beginning ``[`` and the ending ``]``.
+   - Section: the lines starting from a Section Header until the beginning of the next Section Header or the end of the file.
-- Assignment: A line separated by an `=` into two parts.
+- Property: contains a key-value pair, separated by an `=`.
+   - Key: the part before the first `=` (trimmed of whitespace).
+   - Value: The part after the first `=` (trimmed of whitespace).

 Any line that is not one of the above is invalid.
-"Inline comment" in appearance, i.e., a line that has a ``;`` or a ``#`` in the middle, is undefined.
-For convenience, we also define the following terminologies:

-- Section Name: The string between the beginning ``[`` and the ending ``]`` in a Section Title.
-- Section: The lines starting from a Section Title until the beginning of the next Section Title or end of file.
-- Property: The part before the first `=` in an Assignment.
-- Value: The part after the first `=` in an Assignment.

-In EditorConfig files, the Section Names are filepath globs, similar to the format accepted by gitignore. ``[`` and ``]`` are allowed in the Section Names.
-Forward slashes (``/``) are used as path separators and Backslashes (``\\``) are not allowed as path separators (even on Windows).
-Comments should always go on individual lines.
-EditorConfig files should be UTF-8 encoded, with either CRLF or LF line separators.
+EditorConfig files should be UTF-8 encoded, with LF or CRLF line separators.

 Glob Expressions
 ================

-Section names in EditorConfig files are filename globs that support pattern matching through Unix shell-style wildcards.
-These filename globs recognize the following as special characters for wildcard matching:
+Section names in EditorConfig files are filepath globs, similar to the format accepted by ``.gitignore``.
+They support pattern matching through Unix shell-style wildcards.
+These filepath globs recognize the following as special characters for wildcard matching:

 .. list-table::
    :header-rows: 1